as821/STM32-RTOS/README.md

 # STM32-RTOS
 A Mininal Real Time Operating System for the STM32F411

 Written in C using CMSIS register address header files for the STM32.
-No external libraries or HAL are used.
+No C stdlib or HAL are used.
 All memory allocated statically.

 Uses a priority-based preemptive scheduler to coordinate task execution.
 The operating system also provides semaphores, a mailbox, and a FIFO queue for interprocess communication.